toyokumo/eslint-config/README.md

 # Based on [airbnb](https://github.com/airbnb/javascript)

 - Additional settings are not overwritten, merge into eslint-config-airbnb-base.
-- We don't agree with the airbnb rule, we don't follow it.
+- If we disagree with the rules of airbnb, we will not follow them.
 - This policy might be changed.

 ## Differences